-The response to a MCI must be scalable to deal with any potential number of victims or incident sites and flexible to manage any variety of on-scene challenges.
+The response to an MCI must be scalable to deal with any potential number of victims or incident sites and flexible to manage any variety of on-scene challenges.
 First and foremost, scene safety and a clear chain-of-command will be established prior to commencing any on-scene operations.
 On-scene hazards will be mitigated, and rescue and decontamination operations will be conducted, as deemed necessary.
 Casualties will be triaged, treated, and then transported to the closest, most appropriate hospital to receive further evaluation and definitive care.

 The total system of MCI response consists of many agencies working together on-scene with common objectives to provide a continuous chain of patient care.
-The management of the overall response begins on-scene and may transition to the Emergency Operations Center (EOC) if the need to coordinate and support operations progresses.
+The management of the overall response begins on-scene and may transition to a county Emergency Operations Center (EOC) if the need to coordinate and support operations progresses.
 This plan divides the response into the following four management strategies: notification, establishing command and control, response operations, and hospital surge.
 These strategies outline the processes for activating agencies’ response, implementing surge capacity, managing resources, and coordinating MCI operations.

-MCI’s present diverse and unique problems requiring a prompt and organized response.
+MCIs present diverse and unique problems requiring a prompt and organized response.
 In order to identify the roles and responsibilities of emergency response personnel a concept of operations plan must exist.

 These are only guidelines based on current “best practice”.
 Providers have the flexibility to modify and/or alter procedures as needed based on the specific incident encountered.